sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

         "Scope": "local"
     }

-## using rexray volume driver to provision ebs volume from was in the cloud
+using rexray volume driver to provision ebs volume from was in the cloud:
 //when container exit, data is saved in the cloud

 docker run -it \